OmarShamkh/vending_machine_api/README.md

     ```bash
     python3 manage.py test users products
     ```
+### Edge cases :
+- Test for creating a user with an existing username.
+- Test for depositing funds into a user account.
+- Test for buying a product with insufficient funds.
+- Test for buying a product with sufficient funds.
+- Test for depositing negative funds into a user account.
+- Test for buying a product with a negative quantity.
+- Test for buying a product with a negative price.
+- Test for buying a product with a negative deposit amount.

 ### Postman Collection for API Testing

 You can find the Postman collection for testing the API endpoints [here](https://github.com/OmarShamkh/vending_machine_api/tree/master/postman_collection_test).